open-edge-insights/eii-core/README.md

 # Factory control app

-The factory control app is a sample provided to demonstrate the implementation of a closed loop factory control mechanism which can be used for triggering alarm lights / control devices on a factory floor when a defect is detected in the visual inspection.
+The factory control app is a sample provided to demonstrate the implementation of a closed loop factory control mechanism which can be used for  filtering alarm lights / control devices on a factory floor when a defect is detected in the visual inspection.
 Follow [FactoryControlApp/README.md](../FactoryControlApp/README.md) for configuring the sample implementation.
 For using this app, the services_*.json file need to be updated to include this app in the build and run process.

 # Debugging options